We currently are only filling requests for articles/book chapters.

 When should one place an interlibrary loan request?

 Patrons should make interlibrary loan requests for items that are not part of the Greenfield Library's collection.
 Before making requests, always check the library's catalog to make sure that the library does not have the item you are searching for.
-(Please do not submit an interlibrary loan request for a book that is checked out from our collection.
-We can have the book recalled for you.)

 How can I place an interlibrary loan request?